Peter Ford (actor): Acting

-In the early 1970s Peter began working at Fox and was cast as a series regular and dialogue director for Cade's County, which starred his father “Glenn Ford”, playing forensic lab deputy Pete Odom.
+In the early 1970s, Ford began working at Fox and was cast as a series regular and dialogue director for Cade's County, which starred his father Glenn Ford, playing forensic lab deputy Pete Odom.
 After Cade's County ended, Ford joined the Photo Unit of the Los Angeles County Sheriff's Department as a Reserve Deputy, rising to the rank of Lieutenant before retiring in 1996.

 Building

-In the mid-1970s Ford and his wife Lynda began remodeling and selling homes.
+In the mid-1970s, Ford and his wife Lynda began remodeling and selling homes.